mitchgu/Nexys4FFTDemo/README.md

 ## Setting up the project
 The procedure is roughly as follows:

 1. Create a new Vivado project in the proj directory.
+2. In the new project dialog:
-2. Add all the hdl in src/hdl to the project
+	1. Add all the hdl in src/hdl to the project
-4. Add all the ips in src/ip to the project
+	2. Add all the ips in src/ip to the project
-4. Add the .xdc constraints file to the project
+	3. Add the .xdc constraints file to the project
 5. Once in the full IDE, click Add Sources again, specify Block Design, and add the fft_mag.bd block design in `src/bd`
-6. One-time only: Fix the things in the "Important Notes" section below
 8. Cross your fingers and synthesize/implement/write bitstream

-### Important Notes

-* The fft_mag.bd block design won't validate correctly right after import.
-First one has to change the addsub to asynchronous mode (latency 0) and validate, then wire the axi register slice's tlast to the CORDIC's tlast.
-After that, the block design should be configured correctly.
-* Upon synthesis for the first time, Vivado will likely complain that "Complex defparams are not supported."
-In that case, entering the following in the TCL console will allow complex defparams: `set_param synth.elaboration.rodinMoreOptions "rt::set_parameter allowIndexedDefparam true"`
+## Shortcut
+1. If you just want to see it working, just program from the saved bitfile in the `bin` folder